 - a.
-Participants allowed on course - b.
-Head Coaches & Meet Referee meeting at Finish Line - Participant line up for the identification by the Clerk of the Course - d.
-Instructions from the meet referee - e.
-Race 1 begins - f.
-Award ceremony will not be conducted this year
+Participants allowed on course

+- b.
+Head Coaches & Meet Referee meeting at Finish Line

+- Participant line up for the identification by the Clerk of the Course

+- d.
+Instructions from the meet referee

+- e.
+Race 1 begins

+- f.
+Awards ceremony

 3. Others